google-deepmind/actionengine/examples/003-python-speech-to-text/README.md

 # Serving a speech-to-text model with actions

-This example demonstrates how you can serve a speech-to-text experience by wrapping an external model with an Evergreen action.
+This example demonstrates how you can serve a speech-to-text experience by wrapping an external model with an ActionEngine action.
 To run this example, you will need to have [RealtimeSTT](https://github.com/KoljaB/RealtimeSTT)
 installed: